BiboyQG/SPIN/README.md

 * Week of 10/22/2024: Added explanation for the FSM and example.
 * Week of 11/5/2024: Removed `Instructor-based` extraction and added pure `FSM-based` extraction.
 * Week of 11/20/2024: Added the database setup, connection, and migration.
-* Week of 12/11/2024: Added knowledge extraction and database operations.
+* Week of 12/11/2024: Implemented multi-phase knowledge extraction and database operations.
 * Week of 12/20/2024: Finalized first version of the project.

 ## License